🥇 First Place — Hermes Agent Accelerated Business Hackathon

 Why Custodian is different

-Everyone gives the agent a wallet.
+Everyone hands the agent the keys.

 Everyone else